weavolutionmage/drachenwald/offices/seneschal/lawproposal1_v2.md

 Compared to the July draft proposal, the following changes have been made:

-* (9.03.4) "Crown Prince and Crown Princess" was changed to "Royal Heirs" that is also used in the Corpora.
+* (9.03.4) "Crown Prince and Crown Princess" was changed to "Royal Heirs" that is also used in Corpora.

 * (10.02.1.2, 10.02.2.1, 10.03.4.1, 10.03.5.1) The word "people" was removed from some award texts as unnecessary.

 * (10.02.3.1) In a feedback "prowess at arms" in the description of the Order of the Silver Guard was interpreted to exclude archery.
 To prevent this, "martial prowess" replaces it in this proposal.

 * (10.02.4.2, 10.04.1.1) "Lord or Lady of the Rose" and "Lord or Lady of the Edelweiss" are now accompanied with "or an equivalent title" to allow for regional or gender neutral variants of 'Lord' or 'Lady'.

-SCA College of Arms is responsible for the List of Alternate Titles: {http://heraldry.sca.org/titles.html}
+* (11.04.3.1.1-4) English translations have been added for the Latin names of the Sigillum.

 * Some minor grammar corrections.

 Once again, our most heartfelt thanks to all who commented and helped us either with suggestions, advice or encouragement.
-Please find the updated proposals going to their Majesties’ consideration below.
+Please find the updated proposals below.

 As always, you can reach the Law Council at <script type="text/javascript">document.write(String.fromCharCode(108,97,119,64,100,114,97,99,104,101,110,119,97,108,100,46,115,99,97,46,111,114,103 ));</script>.